 Trichomoniasis

-Trichomoniasis is a sexually transmitted infection (STI) caused by a parasite called Trichomonas vaginalis.
+Trichomoniasis is an STI caused by a parasite called Trichomonas vaginalis.
 One of the main symptoms of this infection is green or yellowish frothy vaginal discharge, often accompanied by an unpleasant odor.
 Other signs may include:

 - Itching